-Physical disability in a child may result following an acute illness affecting the lower motor neuron, an example of which is Guillain-Barré syndrome (post-infectious or postinflammatory ascending polyradiculopathy).
+Physical disability in a child may result following an acute

+illness affecting the lower motor neuron, an example of which is Guillain-Barré syndrome (post-infectious or post-inflammatory ascending polyradiculopathy).
 Another example would be neuromuscular weakness resulting from a spinal lesion, which can present acutely following traumatic spinal injury or infectious transverse myelitis, or present subacutely following an expanding spinal tumour or metastasis.

 Most of the children with neuromuscular disorders present with inability to walk since birth or with progressive muscle weakness that results ultimately in inability to walk.
 The first group includes the more severe forms of spinal muscular atrophy (SMA).
 In infants with type I SMA or Werdnig-Hoffman disease, the hypotonia is so marked that the infant will not be able to sit up at all before demise in infancy or early childhood.
 In children with the intermediate form of SMA, i.e. type II SMA, they are able to sit but not walk.
 Thus, they benefit immensely from the use of motorised wheelchair.
-With progression of the disease where there is shortened survival of the spinal motor neuron, the weakness results in gradual inability to sit.
-Respiratory support is then needed to prolong their lifespan.
-SMA is a disease showing autosomal recessive inheritance with an incidence of 1 per 6,000 - 8,000 live births19.
+With progression of the disease, respiratory support is then needed to prolong their lifespan.
+SMA is a disease showing autosomal recessive inheritance with an incidence of 1 per 6,000 - 8,000 live births26.
 The genes that are thought to be involved in SMA include the survival motor neuron (SMN) gene and the neuronal apoptosis inhibitory protein (NAIP) gene, both of which were mapped to chromosome 5q11.2-13.3.
-The NAIP gene is thought to play a role in modifying the disease severity20 and provides an explanation for the different clinical phenotypes.
+The NAIP gene is thought to play a role in modifying the disease severity27 and provides an explanation for the different clinical phenotypes.